nornand/python-challenge/README.md

 # python-challenge
-Attempt on pythonchallenge.com
-Each level with a python codefile
+Attempt on pythonchallenge.com,each level with a python codefile.